pnp/PnP/Samples/Provisioning.Cloud.Async/readme.md

 Detailed documentation in progress.

-# Controlling avaialble site templates and page layouts for publishing webs using CSOM #
+# Controlling available site templates and page layouts for publishing webs using CSOM #
 Detailed documentation in progress.